cerncas/hands-on-lattice-exercises/Setup_Instructions.md

 ```

-Or you can perform some linear algebra  tests:
+You can perform also some linear algebra tests:

 ```python=
 import numpy as np